agentreno/agentreno.github.io/_posts/2017-01-29-javascript-modules.md

 ### References

-- I was inspired to write this as an expanded version of this excellent article on Javascript modules: https://medium.freecodecamp.com/javascript-modules-a-beginner-s-guide-783f7d7a5fcc#.6d69hogly
+- I was inspired to write this as an expanded version of [this excellent article on Javascript modules](https://medium.freecodecamp.com/javascript-modules-a-beginner-s-guide-783f7d7a5fcc#.6d69hogly)

-- There are many variations on the Javascript module patern, this article explains some of them well: http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html
+- There are many variations on the Javascript module patern, [this article explains some of them well](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html)

-- Require1k seems to have been built as a fun hack but it's one of the only pure CommonJS in the browser implementations I could find that doesn't pre-process the require statements and bundle from them like Browserify: http://stuk.github.io/require1k/
+- [Require1k](http://stuk.github.io/require1k/) seems to have been built as a fun hack but it's one of the only pure CommonJS in the browser implementations I could find that doesn't pre-process the require statements and bundle from them like Browserify.